TritonDataCenter/rfd/rfd/0026/README.md

 This solution is similar to the one implemented for NAT zones, which are another form of "internal" VMs.
-NAT zones are transparently created by Triton when a VM on a Fabrics network needs to have access to external networks, in the same way that storage VMs are transparently created when a NFS shared volume is created.
+NAT zones are transparently created by Triton when a VM on a fabric network needs to have access to external networks, in the same way that storage VMs are transparently created when a NFS shared volume is created.

 NAT zones have their owner set to the administrator, but a